Finaly Affair

-The Finaly Affair was a legal dispute over the custody and kidnapping of Robert and Gerald Finaly, two Jewish children whose parents were murdered in The Holocaust.
-The fight for custody resulted in kidnapping charges against Augustine Brun, the children's war-time guardian who defied court orders to surrender the boys to their surviving relatives after World War II.
+The Finaly Affair was a legal dispute over the custody and kidnapping of Robert and Gerald Finaly, two Jewish children whose parents were murdered in the Holocaust.
+The fight for custody resulted in kidnapping charges against Antoinette Brun, the children's war-time guardian who defied court orders to surrender the boys to their surviving relatives after World War II.
 Catholic clergy members were also charged with kidnapping after hiding the children in Catholic institutions.

 The Finaly case was widely reported in the French press.
 In 2020, materials released as part of the Pope Pius XII Archive revealed that the Pope had personally encouraged Brun to resist returning the boys to their family.

 World War II

-Dr. Fritz Finaly and his wife Anni escaped Austria after it was annexed by Nazi Germany.
-They settled in Grenoble, France, in 1939.
+Jewish couple, Dr. Fritz Finaly and Anni Finaly, escaped Austria after it was annexed by Nazi Germany.
+They settled in Grenoble, France in 1939.
 The couple had hoped to escape to Bolivia, but were unable to secure safe passage due to immigration restrictions.
 Fritz, a medical doctor, was not permitted to practice medicine in Grenoble due to antisemitic laws put in place by the Vichy government.
 The Finaly's two sons, Robert (b.
 1941) and Gerald (b.
 1942), were born in France.

 Fearing for the safety of their children, the Finalys left Robert and Gerald at Saint-Vincent de Paul nursery in Meylan on February 10, 1944, and shared the boys' location with family friend, Marie Paupaert.
 Fritz and Anni were detained by the Gestapo and sent to Drancy transit camp on February 14.
 They were deported to Auschwitz on March 7 where they were killed.

 Paupaert soon moved the boys to the convent of Notre-Dame de Sion.
 The Sisters of the convent then placed the boys with nursery school director, Antoinette Brun.